-In the academic setting, feedback may take the form of a Professional Development Card (see Appendix One, Page 57) which may be handed to the student at the time inappropriate behavior has been observed by faculty/instructor.
+In the academic setting, feedback may take the form of a Professional Development Card (see Appendix One, Page 56) which may be handed to the student at the time inappropriate behavior has been observed by faculty/instructor.
 Upon receipt of a card, the student may record any extenuating circumstances on the card, and must sign the card and return it to the person who issued the card by the end of the same class period or lab, if not immediately.

-In some situations, the faculty member/instructor may choose to send an email to the student notifying them that a Professional Development Card has been placed in their school mailbox and that the student's response is required by the end of the following school day.
-In this case, the student may return their completed card to the program office.
+A faculty member/instructor may also choose to send an email to the student identifying the email as a Professional Development Card.
+The student is expected to respond to this email by the end of the following school day.
+The program director is expected to be included in the email conversation.